JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML Module

 An OML Module maps to an [OWL2-DL Ontology];
-it is a kind of OML Resource that is a logical container of OML TerminologyThing(s) and a non-logical container of OML Annotation(s).
+it is a kind of OML Resource that is a logical container of OML ModuleElement(s) and a non-logical container of OML Annotation(s).

 {APIs: **Normalized**, **Functional**}

 Abstract definition with 2 generalizations:
+ - OML Element
  - OML Resource
- - OML TerminologyThing

-and with 2 specializations:
- - OML DescriptionBox
+## OML ModuleElement

+An OML ModuleElement is an OML Element defined in an OML Module

+{APIs: **Normalized**, **Functional**}

+Abstract definition with 1 generalization:
- - OML TerminologyBox
+ - OML Element

 ## OML Resource